-U.S. retail sales plummeted by 16.4% in April 2020.
+U.S. retail sales plummeted 16.4% in April 2020.
 Clothing stores were hit the hardest, as sales dropped 78.8% month on month.
+Electronics and appliance stores were down 60.6%.
 Furniture store sales were next, falling 58.7%.
 Sporting goods and hobby store sales fell by 38%.

-Restaurant and bar sales dropped 29.5% in a month, while department stores were down 28.9%.
+Restaurant and bar sales dropped 29.5% in a month, while department stores were down about 29%.
 Many well-known retailers declared bankruptcy due to their high debt levels entering the pandemic.
-These included J. Crew, JCPenney, and Neiman Marcus.
-They plan to remain in business during restructuring.

 Stock Market Crash